Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will slow the progress.
+- Failure to set realistic goals will hinder the progress.

-- The development of strong networks can open doors to new opportunities for employment and advances.
+- Building strong networks can open doors to new job opportunities and advancements.

-- Negativity is not a good thing in any work environment.
+- Negativity is not acceptable in any work environment.

 - Reduce stress by practicing techniques for managing time and learning to delegate tasks that are not popular.